Sean Michael Wilson

-Sean Michael Wilson is a comic book writer from Edinburgh, Scotland.
-He has written more than 30 books with a variety of US, UK and Japanese publishers and has been nominated for both the Eisner and Harvey book awards, and won a medal in the Japanese government's 'International Manga Award', 2016 (the first British person to receive that award).
+Sean Michael Wilson is a Scottish comic book writer from Edinburgh.
+He has written more than 40 books with a variety of US, UK and Japanese publishers and has been nominated for both the Eisner and Harvey book awards, and won a medal in the Japanese government's 'International Manga Award', 2016 (the first British person to receive that award).

 Biography

+Wilson grew up in Edinburgh, Scotland in a family with strong Irish roots, and went to Catholic school and church as a boy.
+He was deeply inspired to create comic books at an early age by the comic 2000 AD, which he first saw when he was 12 in a newsagent near his school in Edinburgh.
+Coming from a working class background in which no one had higher education and having dyslexic learning difficulties he struggled in school, being placed in special needs class for a year, but he overcame these to become the first ever person in his wider family to go to university.

-Growing up in Edinburgh, Wilson was deeply inspired to create comic books at an early age by the comic 2000 AD.
-He largely focused on writing poetry and short stories while studying Sociology and Psychology at Glasgow Caledonian University and a postgraduate in Anthropology at Edinburgh University.
-He later graduated as a lecturer in those subjects from the University of London (UCL).
-He mixed teaching with working on documentary films for British television until deciding to return to focus on his first love, comic books.
-In 2014 he was listed among the 'Ten Great Scottish Graphic Novel Creators' by the Scottish Book Trust.
+He largely focused on writing poetry and short stories while studying Sociology and Psychology at Glasgow Caledonian University and a postgraduate in Anthropology at Edinburgh University, self-publishing 5 booklets of these during that time.
+He later got a teaching qualification as a college lecturer in sociology and psychology from the University of London (UCL).
+From the start he mixed teaching with writing, by working on documentary films for British television until deciding to return to focus on his first love, comic books.

-Wilson's first published comics story came out in 1998 in a book and display of an exhibition of comic art in London.
+Wilson's first published comics story came out in 1998 in a book and display of an exhibition of comic art in London and his first full book was published in winter 2003.
 Although around half of his books are 'western' style graphic novels, he often works with Japanese and Chinese artists on manga style books, being ideally placed to do so as he now lives in Japan.
 He is influenced by the Gekiga movement writers, Yoshihiro Tatsumi, Yoshiharu Tsuge, Matsumoto Masahiko.
 His first Japanese language work came out in Summer 2008 on the Japanese keitai manga network (comics on cell/mobile phone).
 Making him perhaps the first British comic book writer to have his work available on Japanese mobile phones.
 He is also the only British comic book writer, so far, to have a multi-book deal with the Kodansha publishing group in Japan.
 He edited the groundbreaking collection of indie style manga, 'AX: alternative manga', for Top Shelf Publications - which was highly praised by critics ('Top ten books of 2010' of Publishers Weekly, nominated for a prestigious Harvey Award) and noted as the most important such collection of manga yet published.
 But his main influences remain British and American comics, such as creators Alan Moore, Grant Morrison, Eddie Campbell and Harvey Pekar.